timmilne/RFIDEncoderiOS/README.md

     #import <RFIDEncoder.h>

-IMPORTANT NOTE: When you add this framework to another project, make sure you include it in:
+IMPORTANT NOTE: When you add this framework to another project, make sure you include it in one of the following:
-    Project Target --> General --> Embedded Binaries -- OR --
+- Project Target --> General --> Embedded Binaries
-    Build Phases --> Embed Frameworks
+- Build Phases --> Embed Frameworks

 TPM - 3/2/19